-Credit exposures are classified as restructured assets when the Bank grants non-commercial concessions to customers which will result in substantial diminished financial obligation.
-A restructured credit exposure is classified into the appropriate impaired financing grades based on the assessment of the customers' financial condition and ability to pay under the restructured terms.
+We classify our credit exposures as restructured assets when the Bank grants non-commercial concessions to customers who are unable to meet their original repayment obligations.
+We further classify a restructured credit exposure into the appropriate impaired financing grades based on the assessment of the customers' financial condition and ability to pay under the restructured terms.
 Such credit exposure must comply fully with the restructured terms before it can be restored to non credit-impaired.